Stationary entrance Markov chains, inducing, and level-crossings of random walks: Futher results on level-crossings for one-dimensional random walks

 Recall that $\mathcal{T}_1 = \min\{T, T^\downarrow\}$, $\pi_+=c_1 \lambda_{[0, \infty)}^{entr}$ and $\pi_- = c_1 \lambda_{(- \infty,0)}^{entr} $ (see~\eqref{eq: inv quadrant}).

 \begin{proposition} For any random walk $S$ that oscillates, for any Borel set $B \subset \ZZ$ we have

-\end{proposition} We have not seen these formulas in the random walks literature with exception of one particular case when $S_1$ is a symmetric simple random walk.
-Here $\pi_+=\delta_0$ and the first formula above is described by Feller~\cite[Section XII.2, Example~(b)]{Feller}, who praised ``the fantastic nature of this result''.
-In this case, the above formulas are very similar to the identity
+\end{proposition} We have not seen these formulas in the random walks literature with exception of one particular case when $S$ is a symmetric simple random walk.
+Here $\pi_+=\delta_0$ and the first formula above is described by Feller~\cite[Section XII.2, Example~b]{Feller}, who praised ``the fantastic nature of this result''.
+In this case, the above formulas are similar to the identity

-which holds for any arithmetic recurrent random walk $S$ with span $d$ and corresponds to $A= \{0\}$ and $E = C_B$ in~\eqref{eq: Kac MC 1}.
-The analogue of this identity for non-arithmetic recurrent walks with any Borel set $A$ of positive Lebesgue measure instead of $\{0\}$ is in Ornstein~\cite[Theorem~0.5]{Ornstein}.
+which holds for any lattice recurrent random walk $S$ and corresponds to $A= \{0\}$ and $E = C_{\{x\}}$ in~\eqref{eq: Kac MC 1}.
+By the same reasoning, we get a version of this result for non-lattice recurrent walks, proved by Ornstein~\cite[Theorem~0.5]{Ornstein}: for any Borel set $A \subset \R$ of positive Lebesgue measure $\lambda$,